Herbert

 level at a predetermined level above the hot plate.
 As will be

-explained in more detail below, the fuel is preferably maintained
+explained in more detail below, the fuel is preferably

-fuel movement thereover.
+dampen oscillatory fuel movement thereover.

 The hot plate is comprised of parallel heating tubes 112

-interconnecting opposed manifolds 114, 116 whereby engine coolant
+interconnecting opposed manifolds 114, 116 whereby engine

-in diameter with approximately 1/16 inch separating adjacent
+preferably about--inches in diameter with approximately 1/16

 Heat exchanger 104 may be of conventional finned design and

 includes inlets (outlets) 120 at the ends thereof.
-One of the heat
+One of the

-interconnected with, an outlet 118 from the hot plate.
+is interconnected with, an outlet 118 from the hot plate.
 The

 remaining hot plate inlet 118 is connected to the coolant line